 Redemption requests received with respect to the Original Valuation Date are processed on a priority basis over any redemption requests received with respect to subsequent valuation dates.
-Redemption requests received with respect to any subsequent valuation date will be deferred in accordance with the same deferral process and the same deferral process and the same deferral period described above until a final valuation date is determined to end the process on deferred redemptions.
+Redemption requests received with respect to any subsequent valuation date will be deferred in accordance with the same deferral process and the same deferral period described above until a final valuation date is determined to end the process on deferred redemptions.